 Finish Your Basement

 If your house has an unfinished basement, then you might lose out on a sale, even in a seller’s market.
 Unfinished basements are not only ugly, but they’re a waste of space because nobody wants to spend time in a dark, dreary hole in the ground.
 Most homebuyers prefer homes with basements for the additional square footage, which means having a basement, finished or unfinished, increases your home’s value.
-However, a finished basement can increase it even more.
+However, a finished basement can increase it even more with Alexandria Realtor Darren Robertson, stating that it’s not uncommon to achieve an ROI of 80% or more.

 Take Down Some Walls